Protagonist of Nier: Nier

-The protagonist is the lead and main playable character in Nier, living on a post-apocalyptic Earth in a village with the young girl Yonah; depending on the version, he is portrayed as a young man with Yonah as his sister, or an older man with Yonah as his daughter.
+The player-named protagonist is the lead and main playable character in Nier, living on a post-apocalyptic Earth in a village with the young girl Yonah; depending on the version, he is portrayed as a young man with Yonah as his sister or an older man with Yonah as his daughter.
 To support Yonah, the protagonist acts as a courier for their village.
 The protagonist is a Replicant, one of the soulless artificial humans that populate the Earth following an apocalyptic magical pandemic.
-Human souls exist as shadow-like beings called Gestalts intended to rejoin with their Replicant counterparts.
-After the Replicants gained sentience and see the Gestalts as monsters dubbing them "Shades", the two sides come into conflict.
+Human souls exist as shadow-like beings called Gestalts, intended to rejoin with their Replicant counterparts.
+After the Replicants gained sentience with their own souls and saw the Gestalts as monsters, dubbing them "Shades", the two sides came into conflict.
 When Yonah falls sick from the Black Scrawl, a condition triggered by an issue in the Replicant system, the protagonist goes on a quest to find a cure for her.

-The protagonist is joined by Grimoire Weiss, a talking book with access to magic; Kainé, a foul-mouthed swordswoman part-possessed by the Gestalt Tyrann; and Emil, who self-isolates due to his petrification powers.
-He finds fragments of Grimoire Weiss's powers, but the Shadowlord−a powerful Gestalt key to the Replicant system−kidnaps Yonah after attacking the protagonist's village with a powerful Shade; Kainé forces Emil to petrify her to seal the Shade away.
-The Shadowlord is later revealed to be the protagonist's Gestalt, who sought out Yonah's Replicant form to save his Gestalt sister, mirroring the protagonist's actions.
+The protagonist is joined by Grimoire Weiss, a talking book with access to magic; Kainé, a foul-mouthed swordswoman part-possessed by the Gestalt Tyrann; and Emil, a boy who self-isolates due to his petrification powers.
+He finds fragments of Grimoire Weiss's powers, but the Shadowlord, a powerful Gestalt key to the Replicant system, kidnaps Yonah after attacking the protagonist's village with a powerful Shade; Kainé forces Emil to petrify her to seal the Shade away.
+The Shadowlord is later revealed to be the protagonist's Gestalt, who sought out Yonah's Replicant form to save his Gestalt sister/daughter, mirroring the protagonist's actions.

-Five years later, the protagonist helps Emil find new powers that free Kainé, and goes on another quest to find parts of a key that unlock the Shadowlord's castle where Yonah is being held.
-Retrieving the key fragments, all held by powerful Shades, the protagonist enters the Shadowlord's castle and is forced to fight Devola and Popola, two androids who ran his village and oversee the Replicant system.
-In the game's first two endings, the protagonist kills the Shadowlord and rescues Yonah; the Shadowlord's death will eventually lead to the extinction of both Replicants and Gestalts.
-Subsequent playthroughs, which begin following Kainé's release from the seal, show further backstory for characters including Kainé and the Gestalts.
-The final two endings are based around a choice after Kainé is overwhelmed by Tyrann and goes berserk following the Shadowlord's death; the protagonist can either kill her to end her suffering, or sacrifice his and Tyrann's existence to restore her normal form, leaving her and Yonah with no memories of him.
+Five years later, the protagonist helps Emil find new powers that free Kainé and goes on another quest to find parts of a key that unlock the Shadowlord's castle, where Yonah is being held.
+After retrieving the key fragments, all held by powerful Shades, the protagonist enters the Shadowlord's castle and is forced to fight Devola and Popola, two androids who ran his village and oversee the Replicant system.
+In the game's first two endings, the protagonist kills the Shadowlord and rescues Yonah; in the sister timeline, the Shadowlord's death will eventually lead to the extinction of both Replicants and Gestalts.
+Subsequent playthroughs, which begin following Kainé's release from the petrification, show further backstory for characters, including Kainé and the Gestalts.
+The final two endings are based around a choice after Kainé is overwhelmed by Tyrann following the Shadowlord's death; the protagonist can either kill her to end her suffering or sacrifice his and Tyrann's existence to restore her normal form, leaving her and Yonah with no memories of him.